 Businesses report that a lack of QA expertise and execution hinders them from readily realizing the full potential of QA.
 And this mirrors what I hear from business leaders.

 Luckily, experienced QA practitioners, such as MCANTA, can assist businesses with designing and executing QA programs.
 Our expertise encompasses identifying high-value, quick-success opportunities, building automated application testing, robotic process automation, and more.
 Among the many benefits of partnering on QA initiatives:

 - Knowledgeable expertise to guide you from start to finish.

 - Accelerated testing: test more things faster, speed to market.

 - Greater efficiency and reliability (end-to-end testing, more test coverage, AI, ML).

 Respondents to the latest World Quality Report recognize the need for quality assurance in software applications.
-Unfortunately, a significant portion of businesses encounter barriers when trying to establish successful QA programs.
+Unfortunately, many businesses encounter barriers when trying to establish successful QA programs.

-The good news is there are avenues available to accelerate and improve quality, bring your team up to speed and take control so your organization can manage its quality assurance program for optimal results.
+The good news is that avenues are available to accelerate and improve quality, bring your team up to speed, and take control so your organization can manage its quality assurance program for optimal results.